tsgates/arch-wiki-markdown/wiki/ASUS_N82JV.md

 > HDMI

-Sound through HDMI works, but requires that the sound profile (mixer) be changed manually (not really an issue).
+Sound through HDMI works, but requires that the sound profile (mixer) be changed manually (not really a problem).

 Touchpad
 --------